 Kindly supported by the Mayor of West Yorkshire’s Safer Communities Fund.

-All performances will be captioned via The Difference Engine, a tool that enables d/Deaf and hard-of-hearing people to read performance captions on their phone.
+All performances captioned via The Difference Engine, a tool that enables d/Deaf and hard-of-hearing people to read performance captions on their phone.

 Age guidance 12+